Take Action!

 Sugarbush Adaptation Guide

-This “menu,” developed by the UW Extension Maple Program, helps maple syrup producers take concrete actions to adapt to current and future environmental challenges.
+This UW Extension Maple Program guide helps maple syrup producers take concrete actions to adapt to current and future environmental challenges.

 wind energy source in the distance